ggw-practice-projects/budgeting-app/README.md

 ![Successful server running in terminal](./assets/readmes/server-running.png)

-- Go to localhost:3000 to see the homepage
+- Go to http://localhost:3000 to see the homepage
-- Go to localhost:3000/test to check if the database is seeded and connected.
+- Go to http://localhost:3000/test to check if the database is seeded and connected.

-### Prerequisits
+### Prerequisites

 In order to participate in this project you must